RolfHaakon/Traffic_Simulator/design/WorkingDoc.md

-### Current TODO list
-* Figure out which GUI framework to use

 ##### Problem specification

-The program is the prototype of a traffic simulator which aims to demonstrate traffic flow.
-The program consist of one car, two roads, and a traffic light placed in between.
-Once the program starts the car will move from the beginning of the first road towards the end, where the traffic light is placed.
-When the traffic light is green, the car will cross over to road 2, drive down to the end of the road, before being placed back at starting position on road 1.
+The program is a prototype of a traffic simulator which aims to demonstrate traffic flow.
+The program consist of a set of roads, traffic lights and cars.

-This will act as a simulation which can highlight shortcomings in road design, visualizing points of congestion.

-##### Note

-The program contain methods not yet in use, which are planned to be implemented for A2.
+The cars will drive according to traffic lights and respawn at road 0 when the end of the map is reached.
+There are collision handling for vehicles.

+Per this release the traffic is one way, and changes to the map has to be manually done by adding lines of code.
+The current version is only good for simulating traffic flow in one direction.